flurinduerst/WPDistillery/README.md

 3. in `Vagrantfile`, add your local URL at `config.vm.hostname` (This should be the same as `wpsettings:url:` in `config.yml`)
 4. Run `vagrant up` inside your project root

 Done!
-You can now access your project at the local URL defined in step 3. (or at http://192.168.33.10/)
+You can now access your project at the local URL (for example `yoursite.local`) defined in step 3. (or at http://192.168.33.10/)

 ## Additional Information